Generations (DC Comics): Original storyline

 During the 1939 New York World's Fair, Wonder Woman saves President Franklin D. Roosevelt from terrorists which causes inspiration around everyone in the country including people like Alan Scott.

 Following his incarceration for his role in the massacre on Sanctuary, Wally West is forcibly recruited by Tempus Fuginaut to restore the balance between the Light and Dark Multiverses.
-When Wally finds Metron's Mobius Chair, he also finds his children, Jai and Iris, being trapped.
+When Wally finds Metron's Mobius Chair, he also finds his children, Jai and Iris, trapped.
 Before sitting on the chair, he makes a deal with Tempus to save his children and return them to his wife Linda Park.
 Tempus agrees and Linda, Jai and Iris are reunited.
-Meanwhile, it is revealed that the Mobius Chair was upgraded with a big portion of Doctor Manhattan's powers, which causes Wally to become a godlike persona of himself.
+Meanwhile, it is revealed that the Mobius Chair was upgraded with a portion of Doctor Manhattan's powers, which causes Wally to become a godlike persona of himself.

-With Manhattan's powers, Wally begins investigating reality and finds out time and space are out of synchronicity, despite Manhattan restored the universe.
+With Manhattan's powers, Wally begins investigating reality and finds out time and space are out of synchronicity, in spite of Manhattan restoring the universe.
 During a brief conversation with Tempus, Wally decides to complete the restoration of the timeline by mending all realities in one.
 But as he attempts to do that, Wally is interrupted by the presence of The Batman Who Laughs who wants to obtain those new powers.
 Wally has no choice but to find the Batman Who Laughs first.